sofianeazogagh/revoLUT/README.md

 # revoLUT

+This repository contains `revoLUT`, a Rust library that reimagines TFHE's Look-Up Tables (LUTs) in the context of homomorphic encryption.
+The LUTs are using as a first-class object to implement some data-oblivious algorithms.

-## Using TFHE-rs with nightly toolchain in oblivious-tm-rs
+## Using TFHE-rs with nightly toolchain

 First, install the needed Rust toolchain:
 ```bash